-What does a Thangka Course look like?
+What does an online Thangka Course look like?

-An online thangka course contains all the elements of my onsite thangka courses, including drawing instruction videos, guided meditation and lectures to explain the symbolism.
+My online thangka course contains all the elements of my onsite thangka courses, including drawing instruction videos, guided meditation and lectures to explain the symbolism.
 You will be guided step by step through the process by my methodic structure.

 The School for Tibetan Buddhist Art stays true to the thangka tradition.
 Traditionally in Tibet, one who started their many years of thangka training had to start with the basis; drawing the face of the Buddha (and Tibetan symbols for ex.), and build it up from there.
 You do not need to have any drawing experience by the way.